 - Priority is given to Merrimack Public Library cardholders.

-- The Library reserves the right to refuse any 3D printing request.
+- The Library reserves the right to review all files before printing and to refuse any 3D printing request at any time for any reason, at the discretion of Library staff.

 - The Library is not responsible for any damage, loss, or security data arising from the use of its computers or network, nor for the functionality or quality of content produced on the 3D printer.